 Frankie is now home from the hospital and he was really happy to climb into his bed.
 He’s been through a lot in the last 24 hours – remaining teeth pulled, bone graft to reinforce jaw, neuter, undescended testicle removed, growth on anus removed (we believe it was a hemorrhoid, but a biopsy is being done), plus he had an abdominal ultrasound and spinal radiographs since he was already under anesthesia (we’ll have results soon) …. but be assured that Frankie is on plenty of pain medication and he’s being kept very comfortable.
 All the above procedures were absolutely necessary to make sure Frankie has the best quality of life possible.

 In this photo, Frankie is laying on his new bed with his favorite toys, on his super soft blanket, with the heating pad underneath – plus the ThunderEase calming diffuser is plugged into the wall …. thanks to those of you who generously donated these, and other items, to help us care for this sweet and deserving little guy.

-We are especially grateful to everyone who donated to the Harley’s House of Hope fund, YOU are the reason Frankie’s future is looking bright!
+We are especially grateful to everyone who donated.
+YOU are the reason Frankie’s future is looking bright!

 Dec 13, 2017 – Frankie – Day 39 (morning)